We first published this alert in March 2020 and we have updated it to reflect more recent developments

 Where a ransomware attack means that an organisation is unable to restore compromised data for a period of time, this could constitute a breach of GDPR on the basis that appropriate measures have not been taken to keep the data secure.

-If a personal data breach has occurred, this will need to be reported by the controller organisation to the relevant data protection regulator(s) (in the U.K. the Information Commissioner’s Office (ICO)) within 72 hours, unless the personal data breach is unlikely to result in a risk to individuals.
+If a personal data breach has occurred, this will need to be reported by the controller organisation to the relevant DPA(s) (in the UK the Information Commissioner’s Office (ICO)) within 72 hours, unless the personal data breach is unlikely to result in a risk to individuals.
 If the personal data breach is likely to result in a high risk to individuals, the controller usually needs to also communicate the breach to individuals whose data has been compromised without undue delay.

 It is possible that the incident may not amount to a reportable personal data breach if: